 1. Board up windows with plywood before a storm is expected

-• Cons: Working with plywood can be time-consuming and may require a helping hand for those with two-story homes.
-Installation may involve drilling holes in siding and bricks.
-Once windows are boarded, the home becomes very dark as daylight is blocked out.
+• Cons: This project can be time-consuming and may require a helping hand.
+Installation may involve drilling holes in siding and bricks, and boarded windows will block out sunlight.

 2. Use fabric panels over windows and doors to deflect flying debris

-Polymer-based, storm-strength fabric panels add trampoline-like cushions to windows and doors and repel flying debris without sacrificing visibility in a storm, which may help prevent damage from hurricanes.
-Panels are anchored to the edges of windows and doorways with grommets and wing nuts or clips and pins, making them fairly easy for a professional to install.
+Polymer-based, storm-strength fabric panels add trampoline-like cushions to windows and doors and repel flying debris.
+Panels are anchored to the edges of windows and doorways with grommets and wing nuts or clips and pins.

 • Pros: The panels can easily be installed and removed, then rolled up and stored in a compact space.
 Most are translucent and allow for visibility through windows.